113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Display the version of the cf command line interface.
+Display the version of the Cloud Foundry command line interface.
 ```
 cf -v
 ```